It's time to build the post-COVID future

 - Pilot -- which provides bookkeeping, tax, and CFO services for growing businesses -- provides a collection of resources to help startups take action and to secure their financial position in a challenging market.

-- The CPA firm Bennet Thrasher has 5 steps business leaders can use to maintain business continuity and to keep customers happy.
+- The CPA firm Bennett Thrasher has 5 steps business leaders can use to maintain business continuity and to keep customers happy.

 - Bijan Sabet sets business planning expectations to use as a guideline for Q2, Q3, and Q4 of this year, based on original plans companies had for the year.